The Bee Act and Regulations

 Please read the following inspection descriptions before submitting a request.
 Any additional documents needed for the service may be submitted to [email protected].

 If you suspect your colonies may have American Foulbrood (AFB) or Small Hive Beetle (SHB), report it to your provincial apiculturalist.

 There are many challenges to keeping healthy bees, including numerous pests and pathogens.
 Some of these can be easily spread, and may be difficult to diagnose.
 If you are unsure of what has caused colony mortality, or need help diagnosing a pest or disease, please submit a request below.
 Our Provincial Apiculturist and inspection team will work with you do determine a diagnosis, and inspectors will be sent to your colonies if required.
 Submit your request for a bee health diagnostic inspection to Service Request - Bee Health Diagnosis.

 This permit is required for the interprovincial movement of bees, queens and used equipment.
+Movement guidelines are available at Inspection requirements for interprovincial movement of honey bees into and through Alberta.
 Before movement of colonies or equipment into Alberta, an inspection must be performed by government inspectors of the exporting province/country.
 The inspection report must be submitted with a permit request form for moving bees, queens, or used equipment.
-Based on the inspection report, a permit will be issued for moving the bees or equipment to Alberta.
+Based on the inspection report, a permit will be issued for transport into or through Alberta.
 An inspection by Alberta bee inspectors may be done on imported bees and equipment as needed.
 Submit your request for a colony movement permit to Request for Service - Permit for Interprovincial Movement of Bees.

 Phytocertificate for honey exports

 In order to ship honey internationally, a phytocertificate may be required.
 To request a phytocertificate, please provide the chemical analyses report, American Foulbrood spores in honey report (if needed), pollen analyses report (if needed) and fill the attached application form.
 When all requested information submitted and approved, a certificate will be issued in 5 working days.
 Submit your request for a phytocertificate to Request for Service - Phytocertificate for Honey Exports.

 Abandoned equipment or colonies